 In City of Claremont v.
 Kruse, supra, 177 Cal.App.4th 1153, the Second District Court of Appeal confronted the state law preemption issue head on.
 It held unequivocally that the CUA and MMPA do not preempt local land use regulations.
 In Kruse, the defendant applied for a business license and permit for a medical marijuana dispensary.
 (Id. at p.
 1158.)
 At the time of the application, such a use was not an enumerated use under the city's zoning code and was, therefore, prohibited expressly under the city's permissive zoning scheme.
 (Ibid.)
 Accordingly, the city denied the defendant's application and informed him of his appeal rights.
 (Id. at p.
 1159.)
 The defendant, however, started operating his dispensary without any permits.
 (Ibid.)
-The city subsequently enacted a moratorium against medical marijuana dispensaries.6
+The city subsequently enacted a moratorium against medical marijuana dispensaries.
+(Id. at p.
+1160.)
+When the defendant

-6 In Qualified Patients Assn. v.
+In Oualified Patients Assn. v.
 City of Anaheim (2010) 187 Cal.App.4th 734, 754, fn.
 4, the Court of Appeal observed that Kruse involved a temporary moratorium.
 Kruse confirmed beyond any dispute that a city may impose a temporary moratorium against, and therefore may regulate, medical marijuana dispensaries.
 The specific facts of Kruse, however, demonstrate that the decision does not apply only in cases involving a temporary moratorium, as Qualified Patients suggested erroneously.
 As noted above, the defendant in Kruse applied for a business permit prior to the enactment of a moratorium in Claremont.
 (City of Claremont v.
-Kruse, supra, 177 Cal.App.4th at pp. 1159-1160.)
-Furthermore, the defendant commenced operation of his medical
+Kruse, supra, 177 Cal App.4th at pp. 1159-1160.)
+Furthermore, the defendant commenced operation of his medical marijuana dispensary before Claremont's moratorium.
+(Ibid.)
+Claremont's moratorium prohibited the issuance of any permits to medical marijuana dispensaries, but did not make it illegal to do anything that had been considered lawful prior to the moratorium.
 (Id. at p.
 1160.)
+Therefore, since the defendant in Kruse applied for a business license and commenced his operation prior to the moratorium, the issues to be decided in court were whether the defendant established a lawful use before the moratorium was effective and whether the city was required to grant him a business license at the time of the application.
+The Court of Appeal answered both questions in the negative because Claremont's zoning code did not enumerate medical marijuana dispensaries and, thus, prohibited them expressly in all zoning districts.
+(Id. at pp. 1164-1166.)

-When the defendant refused to cease his operations, the City obtained a preliminary injunction.
+refused to cease his operations, the City obtained a preliminary injunction.
 (Id. at pp. 1160-1162.)

 Relying on Naulls, the Court of Appeal upheld the preliminary injunction.
 The Court concluded first that the dispensary was a nuisance per se because it violated the municipal code.
 (Id. at pp. 1164-1165.)
-"Defendants' operation of a nonenumerated and therefore acpressly prohibited use, without obtaining a business license and tax certificate, created a nuisance per se under section 1.12.010."
+"Defendants' operation of a nonenumerated and therefore expressly prohibited use, without obtaining a business license and tax certificate, created a nuisance per se under section 1.12.010."
 (Id. at p.
 1165 [emphasis added].)